 Unannounced – The district manager shows up without prior warning to conduct an on-the-spot audit.
-This is often the case with service and health & safety compliance where the purpose of the audit is to gauge the store’s compliance with standards on a typical day with no additional preparation or training before to the audit.
+This is often the case with service and health & safety compliance.
+Unannounced audits gauge the store’s compliance with standards on a typical day with no additional preparation or training before to the audit.

 Tip for Compliant IA users: You can choose to make your visits “Announced” or “Unannounced” when scheduling the audit in the built-in Calendar.
-If the audit is announced, an email is sent to the store’s management and the audit appears in the store’s own calendar.
-If the visit is unannounced, the audit will only appear in the district manager’s calendar but not in the store’s calendar and no emails are sent.
+When you “announce” and audit, Compliant IA sends an email to the store’s management.
+Additionally, Compliant IA schedules the audit in the store’s own calendar.

 Step 2: Prepare for the audit

 Familiarize yourself with the current ownership and management.
 Look up, compare and analyze past audits so you can put the latest information into perspective.
-Look for trends, repeat unacceptables and location to district averages.
+Identify trends, repeat unacceptables and location to district averages.
 If you have any notes or questions, compile them ahead of time.

 Step 3: Conduct the audit

-Most audits are conducted from the outside in.
-Whenever possible, sections should be laid out to match the natural path of a District Managers visit.
-Start with the exterior (parking lot if applicable) the main windows and or facade of building then work your way in, around the aisles and into the back of the store.
+Most audits proceed from the outside in.
+Whenever possible, lay out sections to match the natural path of a District Managers visit.
+Start with the exterior (parking lot if applicable) the main windows and or facade of building then work your way in.
+Move around the aisles and into the back of the store.

 While you can jump around between sections during or after the visit, setting up your audit questions according to the natural flow of a visit saves time and is more intuitive.